Connecting you with resources on campus, in the community, and beyond!

 - Meditation Room on the 3rd floor of Allen House (461 Main Street) at the Center for Cultural Pluralism.
 This space is available weekdays from 8 am - 4:30 pm whenever the room is not being used for meetings.

 - Bias Report Form - A means for reporting spiritual or religious bias you have either experienced or witnessed in our community.
+Find this and other forms to report a concern (for yourself or a friend) that might be impacting individual or collective health and well-being at UVM here.

 Other Interfaith Resources